Irma St. Paule

-Irma St. Paule (March 23, 1926 – January 9, 2007) was a Ukrainian-born American character actress who appeared on stage, screen and television from 1985 to 2007.
+Irma St. Paule (March 23, 1926 – January 9, 2007) was an American character actress who appeared on stage, screen and television from 1985 to 2007.
 Often portraying elderly characters, she appeared in productions on Broadway and Off-Broadway, and in regional theatre productions across the United States during her career.

 Early life

-Irma St. Paule was born on March 23, 1926 in Odessa in the Ukrainian Soviet Socialist Republic.
+Irma St. Paule was born on March 23, 1926, in Odesa in the Ukrainian Soviet Socialist Republic.
 Her mother was from Russia and her father came from Turkey.
 At an early age, St. Paule and her family moved to New York City.
 She later moved to Chicago after she was married.
 There, St Paule enrolled at the Goodman School of Drama (now the Theatre School at DePaul University) to study as a ballerina.
 After she and her husband were granted a divorce, she returned to New York City and later said of her relocation to an interviewer, "By then, my family was mostly gone so I was able to do as I wished.
 And I did!".